 These curriculum elements are to be integrated to create a Relevant Customised Unit Plan (RCUP) for each group of students based on grade level requirements and the extent to which they are ready to access the formal teaching-learning episodes/instruction.
-Relevance of this plan is to be determined by policy priorities (see Figure 1) that pertain to students' development, the current COVID-19 situation, the school context and the influence of these factors on the profile of the learners.
-This Unit Plan should also be inclusive; based on the Proficiency Pathways - Ready, Almost Ready, Not Ready.
+The relevance of this plan is to be determined by policy priorities (see Figure 1) that pertain to students' development, readiness for learning, the school context, the current COVID 19 situations and the influence of these factors on the nature and scope of the school learning and intervention plan at the local level.
+This Unit Plan should also be inclusive; based on the Proficiency Pathways - Ready, Near Ready, Not Ready.
 In preparing the Unit and the related daily Lesson Plans, the guidelines provided for Curriculum Focus, Modification and Adaptation should be observed.
 To further enable this process, suggested steps for planning for learning are highlighted in other sections of this presentation.